 What are the different types of self-directed IRAs?

-Disclaimer: Neither the SEC nor any state securities commission or regulatory authority approved, passed upon or endorsed the merits of the offering described in the Offering Circular or reflected on this website.
+Neither the SEC nor any state securities commission or regulatory authority approved, disapproved, endorsed, or recommended the merits of the offering described in the offering circulars/PQAs or reflected on this website.

 Groundfloor’s services do not constitute “crowdfunding” as described in Title III of the Jumpstart Our Business Startups Act (“JOBS Act”).